minetest/contentdb/app/flatpages/privacy_policy.md

 * Logged HTTP requests may be used for debugging ContentDB.
 * Email addresses are used to:
-    * Provide essential system messages, such as password resets.
+    * Provide essential system messages, such as password resets and privacy policy updates.
     * Send notifications - the user may configure this to their needs, including opting out.
+    * The admin may use ContentDB to send emails when they need to contact a user.
 * Passwords are used to authenticate the user.
-* The audit log is used to record actions that may be harmful
+* The audit log is used to record actions that may be harmful.
+* Preferred language/locale is used to translate emails and the ContentDB interface.
 * Other information is displayed as part of ContentDB's service.

 ## Who has access